aadilmallick/my-notes-docusaurus/docs/kotlin-and-android/02-intro-kotlin.md

 ### Type casting

+- `as`: type cast a variable to another type or class type, throws `ClassCastException` if it can't complete the cast.
-- `as`: type cast a variable to another type or class type
+- `as?`: type cast a variable to another type or class type safely, instead of throwing a `ClassCastException` if it can't complete the cast, it returns `null`
 - `is`: boolean check to see if a variable is of a certain type or is an object instance of a class.

 #### Type casting with `as`